arangodb/resilience-tests/README.md

     Port offset.
 For every request this will be added to the startPort to keep the ports somewhat predicatable.
 Default 50 The first request would reveal for example 4000.
 The second instance would then be assigned port 4050, then 4100 and so forth.

+RESILIENCE_ARANGO_WRAPPER

+    Wrapper command for arangod, e.g. rr.

+LOG_REQUESTS

+    Set log level for requests, e.g. `debug` or `trace`.
+    Will be passed to arangod appended to `--log.level=requests=`.

+LOG_COMMUNICATION

+    Set log level for communication, e.g. `debug` or `trace`.
+    Will be passed to arangod appended to `--log.level=communication=`.

+LOG_AGENCY

+    Set log level for the agency, e.g. `debug` or `trace`.
+    Will be passed to arangod appended to `--log.level=agency=`.

 ## Mocha options

-The tests itself are run through mocha so you can append mocha commands to the `npm run` script as you would expect:
+The tests itself are run through mocha so you can append mocha commands to the `package.json` script as you would expect:

 Some Examples:

 ```
-RESILIENCE_ARANGO_BASEPATH=../arangodb npm run test -- --grep "Move shards"
+RESILIENCE_ARANGO_BASEPATH=../arangodb yarn test -- --grep "Move shards"
-RESILIENCE_ARANGO_BASEPATH=../arangodb ARANGO_STORAGE_ENGINE=rocksdb npm run test -- test/cluster/shard-move.js
+RESILIENCE_ARANGO_BASEPATH=../arangodb ARANGO_STORAGE_ENGINE=rocksdb yarn test -- test/cluster/shard-move.js
 ```